Aqua Teen Hunger Force: Voice actors

 The main cast of the series consists of Dana Snyder as Master Shake, Carey Means as Frylock, and series co-creator Dave Willis as both Meatwad and Carl, as well as Ignignokt.
-In addition to the main cast series co-creator Matt Maiellaro voices Err and Cybernetic Ghost of Christmas Past from the Future.Cybernetic Ghost of Christmas Past from the Future official character guide from Adult Swim. (archive) Members of the main cast and Maiellaro also voice several minor and one-time characters in addition to their primary roles.
+In addition to the main cast series co-creator Matt Maiellaro voices Err, Cybernetic Ghost of Christmas Past from the Future, Satan and Markula.
+Members of the main cast and Maiellaro also voice several minor and one-time characters in addition to their primary roles.
 All three main characters appear in almost every episode.
 They are all absent from the season five episode "Sirens" and the season ten episode "Spacecadeuce".
 In the season five episode "Robots Everywhere", Frylock and Master Shake only make brief unseen speaking cameos, while Meatwad is completely absent.

 Voiceover artist George Lowe has made several appearances throughout the series.
 Lowe previously starred as Space Ghost in Space Ghost Coast to Coast and the original incarnation of Cartoon Planet, from which several cast and crew members moved on to work for Aqua Teen Hunger Force.
 Lowe made his first appearance in Aqua Teen Hunger Force in the season one episode "Mail Order Bride" and went on to make several other cameos.
 He had a prominent appearance as himself in the season four episode "Antenna", and reprised his role as Space Ghost for a quick appearance in Aqua Teen Hunger Force Colon Movie Film for Theaters.
 Lowe was later considered a member of the main cast in 2011 during Aqua Unit Patrol Squad 1; he announced the title of each episode and continued to make cameos.
 Lowe later made another prominent appearance in the Aqua Something You Know Whatever episode "Rocket Horse and Jet Chicken".